TreonLite/TrumpElon-TET-/README.md

 Your laugh, saved on the chain forever.

 **Why hurry?**
-The first 500 memes lock soon.
-Early laughs become history.
+Early meme laughs become history.

 **Is it safe with no admin?**
 No hidden parts, nothing to take away.
 Simplicity is resilience